dotSlashJack/covid-risk-meter/README.md

 calculate: implements ThreatCalculator to calculate results

 lambda: communicate with AWS s3 buckets to update the threat meter, recommendations, and other supporting data

+### Expected data table structure

+This code is designed to work when provided an excel file.
+You can, however, use a different format as long as it's brought into a pandas data frame (see lambda.py and calculate.py to see how we handle this).
+Each value or set of values we use in a calculation is in its own column.

+You can also provide your own column names to perform calculations on (so long as you provide the name when instantiating the ThreatCalculator class), as we do in calculate.py.
+You can see the column names we use in that file, and each instantiation of the ThreatMeter class is commented so you can understand how we performed each calculation.

 ### Using with AWS Lambda: